brettz9/asyouwish/README.md

 =========
 1. Any security issues?
 Safety of wrappings, require() object wrapping?
-2. Exposing additional globals? unsafeWindow or others otherwise accessible in addon code--e.g., is XPCNativeWrapper available thorugh require('chrome')?
+2. Exposing additional globals? unsafeWindow or others otherwise accessible in addon code--e.g., is XPCNativeWrapper available through require('chrome')?
 3. Settle on sync or async API (probably async)?
 If do sync, should we allow postMessage to notify site of approval or allow callback for continued execution when not set yet (or just errBack with a new mode)?